 3. Reframe what you thought was the problem

-Customer immersion highlights low points and areas of frustration – when is a customer “putting up with a situation” because nothing else is available.
+Customer immersion highlights low points and frustration areas–when a customer is “putting up with a situation” because nothing else is available.
 It’s great to know your customer’s frustrations and what isn’t working – this is your opportunity!

 What really is the customer problem that you need to solve as an organisation?
 Why isn’t it being addressed now?